Anti-cosmopolitan campaign: Persecution of Soviet creatives and intelligentsia

+A new stage of the campaign opened on January 28, 1949, when an article entitled "About one anti-patriotic group of theatre critics" appeared in the newspaper Pravda, an official organ of the Central Committee of the Communist Party:An anti-patriotic group has developed in theatrical criticism.
+It consists of followers of bourgeois aestheticism.
+They penetrate our press and operate most freely in the pages of the magazine, Teatr, and the newspaper, Sovetskoe iskusstvo.
+These critics have lost their sense of responsibility to the people.
+They represent a rootless cosmopolitanism which is deeply repulsive and inimical to Soviet man.
+They obstruct the development of Soviet literature; the feeling of national Soviet pride is alien to them.

-Soviet Union
+Background history on Jews and the Soviet Union

+After World War II, the Jewish Anti-Fascist Committee (JAC) grew increasingly influential to the post-Holocaust Soviet Jewry, and was accepted as its representative in the West.
+As its activities sometimes contradicted official Soviet policies (see The Black Book of Soviet Jewry as an example), it became a nuisance to Soviet authorities.
+The Central Auditing Commission of the Communist Party of the Soviet Union concluded that the JAC continued the line of the Bund.

-In January 1948, the JAC's head, the popular actor and world-famous public figure Solomon Mikhoels, was killed; his murder was framed as a car accident where a truck ran over him as he was taking a walk on a narrow road.
-This was followed by eventual arrests of JAC's members and its termination.
+In January 1948, the JAC's head, the popular actor and world-famous public figure Solomon Mikhoels, died; his death was officially a car accident but some historians allege it to be a targeted assassination.

 The USSR voted for the 1947 United Nations Partition Plan for Palestine and in May 1948, it recognized the establishment of the state of Israel there, subsequently supporting it with weapons (via Czechoslovakia, in defiance of the embargo) in the 1948 Arab–Israeli war.
 Many Soviet Jews felt inspired and sympathetic towards Israel and sent thousands of letters to the (still formally existing) JAC with offers to contribute to or even volunteer for Israel's defence.

 In September 1948, the first Israeli ambassador to the USSR, Golda Meir, arrived in Moscow.
 Huge enthusiastic crowds (estimated 50,000) gathered along her path and in and around Moscow synagogue when she attended it for Yom Kippur and Rosh Hashanah.
 These events corresponded in time with a visible upsurge of Russian nationalism orchestrated by official propaganda, the increasingly hostile Cold War and the realization by the Soviet leadership that Israel had chosen the Western option.
-Domestically, Soviet Jews were being considered a security liability for their international connections, especially to the United States, and growing national awareness.
+Domestically, Soviet Jews were being considered a security liability for their Western connections, especially to the United States, and growing national awareness.

 With the United States becoming the opponent of the Soviet Union by the end of 1948, the USSR switched sides in the Arab–Israeli conflict and began supporting the Arabs against Israel, first politically and later also militarily.
 For his part David Ben-Gurion declared support for the United States in the Korean War, despite opposition from left-wing Israeli parties.
-From 1950 on, Israeli–Soviet relations were an inextricable part of the Cold War—with ominous implications for Soviet Jews supporting Israel, or perceived as supporting it.
+From 1950 on, Israeli–Soviet relations were an inextricable part of the Cold War—with implications for Soviet Jews supporting Israel, or perceived as supporting it.

-A new stage of the campaign opened on January 28, 1949, when an article entitled "About one anti-patriotic group of theatre critics" appeared in the newspaper Pravda, an official organ of the Central Committee of the Communist Party:

-An anti-patriotic group has developed in theatrical criticism.
-It consists of followers of bourgeois aestheticism.
-They penetrate our press and operate most freely in the pages of the magazine, Teatr, and the newspaper, Sovetskoe iskusstvo.
-These critics have lost their sense of responsibility to the people.
-They represent a rootless cosmopolitanism which is deeply repulsive and inimical to Soviet man.
-They obstruct the development of Soviet literature; the feeling of national Soviet pride is alien to them.